niwa-kj/ub18/README.md

 ### ub18

-ubuntu18
+This repository is my personal note.

-This is a personal note.
+You can use it freely at your own risk.